pyvec/naucse.python.cz/lessons/beginners/tieto-testing/index.md

 ### Homework

-Write simple unit tests with following test cases:
+Write simple production function and their unit tests with following test cases:

+- Function leap_year()
+- Function leap_year will return True/False based on status of year, if is leap or not
 - Returns false	for not divisible by 4
 - Returns true for divisible by 4 but not 100 and 400
 - Returns false for divisible by 4 but is divisible by 100 but not 400